erica/testlint/README.md

 # testlint

+Sometimes little thrown-together solutions create greater value than their aesthetics would promise.

+* Compile
-Sometimes little thrown-together solutions create greater value than art.
-Add to Swift project build phases or use directly at the command line.
+* Add to Swift project build phases or use directly at the command line.

+No dependencies.